nikokarvinen/blog/README.md

 # Blog app

 This project was built for fun and to delve deeper into the modern web development ecosystem.
 The technologies under the hood have been carefully chosen to deliver a modern, efficient, and robust experience.
+This project is still in progress with more features to come.

 ![frontpage](./images/front.jpg)